nae9on/BrakeSqueal0.1/README.md

 ./infoPackages (for information related to python packages installed).

 specify all the problem parameters in createBrakeClassObject.py including the logging level, input/output path.
+Don't forget to pass logging level and reference omega when it is called example createBrakeClassObject.returnObject(20,1)

 python analyseData.py (for data analysis)